-The act of July 2, 1993 (P. L. 345, No. 48) (Act 48) authorizes agents of the Bureau of Professional and Occupational Affairs (Bureau) to issue citations and impose civil penalties under schedules adopted by the Commissioner in consultation with the Bureau's licensing boards.
+Section 5(a) of the act of July 2, 1993 (P. L. 345, No. 48) (Act 48) (63 P.S. § 2205(a)) authorizes agents of the Bureau of Professional and Occupational Affairs (Bureau) to issue citations and impose civil penalties under schedules adopted by the Commissioner in consultation with the Bureau's licensing boards.
+It further provides that any such penalty shall not exceed the sum of \$1,000 per violation.
 Act 48 citations streamline the disciplinary process by eliminating the need for formal orders to show cause, answers, adjudications and orders, and consent agreements.
 At the same time, licensees who receive an Act 48 citation have the right to a hearing and retain their due process right of appeal prior to the imposition of discipline.
 The use of Act 48 citations has increased steadily since 1996, when the program was first implemented, and they have become an important part of the Bureau's enforcement efforts, with approximately 30% of all sanctions imposed by the licensing boards being accomplished through the Act 48 citation process.
-The State Board of Funeral Directors (Board) has had an Act 48 schedule of civil penalties since 1997 (See, 27 Pa.
-B. 6467).
+The State Registration Board for Professional Engineers, Land Surveyors and Geologists (Board) has had an Act 48 schedule of civil penalties since 2001 (See, 31 Pa.
+B. 1227 (March 3, 2001)).

-Section 10(b)(2) of the Funeral Director Law (the act) (63 P.S. § 479.10(b)(2)) requires licensees to complete 6 hours of mandatory continuing education during each biennial renewal period as a condition of license renewal.
-In accordance with section 10(b)(1) of the act (63 P.S. § 479.10(b)(1)), in 2005 the Board promulgated regulations to implement the continuing education requirement.
-Under the current regulations, any failure to comply with the continuing education requirements could lead to formal disciplinary action.
-As is being done for other licensing boards with continuing education requirements, the Commissioner proposed a civil penalty schedule for violation of the continuing education requirements for licensees of the Board, because the Commissioner and Board believe the Act 48 citation process will be a much more efficient method of handling violations, while still ensuring licensees retain their right to due process of law.
+Section 4.5(a) of the Engineer, Land Surveyor and Geologist Registration Law (act) (63 P.S. § 151.5(a)) requires licensees to complete 24 hours of mandatory continuing education during each biennial renewal period as a condition of license renewal.
+The Board proposed through separate rulemaking (16A-4710) regulations to implement the mandatory continuing education requirements.
+See, 39 Pa.B.
+2218 (May 2, 2009).
+As is being done for other licensing boards with continuing education requirements, the Commissioner in this rulemaking is adopting a civil penalty schedule for violation of the continuing education requirements for licensees of the Board, because the Commissioner and Board believe the Act 48 citation process will be a much more efficient method of handling violations, while still ensuring licensees due process.
+Payment of the civil penalty will not relieve a licensee of the obligation to complete the required amount of mandatory continuing education.
+Under separate rulemaking, the Board will require a licensee who fails to complete the required amount of mandatory continuing education during the biennial renewal period to complete the required continuing education during the next 6 months.
+Failure to complete the required continuing education by that deadline will subject the licensee to formal disciplinary action.

-The Commissioner, in consultation with the Board, proposed for a first offense violation of failing to complete the required amount of mandatory continuing education during the biennial renewal period a civil penalty \$175 for each credit hour that the licensee is deficient, up to a maximum of \$1,000.
+The Commissioner, in consultation with the Board, determined that a first offense violation of failing to complete the required amount of mandatory continuing education during the biennial renewal period would be subject to a civil penalty of \$50 for each hour that the licensee is deficient, up to a maximum of \$1,000.
 Second and subsequent offenses would not be subject to an Act 48 citation, but rather, would proceed through the formal disciplinary process.
-Separate rulemaking proposed by the Board at 16A-4818 (continuing education enforcement) would require that licensee also make up the deficiency within 6 months or face formal disciplinary action.
+The Board's final-form rulemaking (16A-4710) requires that the licensee also make up the deficiency within 6 months or face formal disciplinary action.